mcapace/Domeo/docs/SUBSCRIPTION_PAGE.md

 - **Error Handling**: Graceful error handling for failed payments

 ### Navigation Integration
-- Added to internal pages list in ConditionalLayout
+- Public page (not in internal pages list)
+- No dashboard navigation bar
+- Standalone subscription page with logo and back link
-- Uses dashboard navigation (no homepage navbar/trust bar)
+- Links to homepage and dashboard for navigation
-- Consistent with other internal pages

 ## User Experience